CoffeePanda0/FedoraEngine/README.md

 (still a very much work in progress so watch the page for actual features)

+currently *lots* of major code is broke, but im working on a big patch

 # Current features
 FedoraEngine is still very much in development.
 Current groundbreaking features are:
  - Ability to create, render and manage multiple GameObjects and text on screen easily for game developers